 Please provide details of how the project fits in with the following assessment criteria: How does the project improve/enhance assets and what benefits are derived from the project? e.g a new school could meet the demands of new build housing and offer new benefits such as shared community space.
 Does the project meet the definition of Capital spend? i.e. does the expenditure result in the acquisition or creation of a new asset, or the enhancement of a current asset?
 Is the project required to fulfil a statutory obligation, Health and Safety, contractual or legal requirement, and if so, for what reasons?
 Will the project lead to increased efficiency and/or reduced revenue running costs and if so, please provide details?
 If there are ongoing revenue implications, please identify.

 Are there any other factors not covered by the above which need to be taken into account?
-Are there any harriers to Drainst start a g D Naming normicaion I DD status land auror] Are there any barriers to Project start e.g P lanning permission, LDP status, land owners -

-STEP 3: Public Value 3.1 Public Value Please outline in the box below, how the project is likely to be received by the commun ty, both positives and negative ¬ 2.2 What are the Critical Cusasas Factors which will define the pre-inst?
-3.2 What are the Critical Success Factors which will define the project? e.g. timing, best value, efficiency etc 3.3 What is the Service's strategy for delivering this project?
-7 2.4 What other convices can gain benefit from this project?
-Have you consulted with the .m2 3.4 What other services can gain benefit from this project?
-Have you consulted with the
+6 Are there any barriers to Project start e.g vnership, contamination etc?
+Planning permission, LDP status, land STEP 3: Public Value 3.1 Public Value Please outline in the box below, how the p community, both positives and negatives: • 3.2 What are the Critical Success Factors which will define the project? e.g. timing, best value, efficiency etc 3.3 What is the Service's strategy for deliv ering this project?
+3.4 What other services can gain benefit for them? rom this project?
+Have you consulted with